 This week I am breaking the EOTW format by writing a full essay on a song that I don’t like.
-To be clear this song is from one of my favourite albums, by one of my favourite bands with some of their best musicianship but it goes places that don’t like.
+To be clear this song is from one of my favourite albums, by one of my favourite bands with some of their best musicianship but it goes places that don’t work.

 How can I feel abandoned even when the world surrounds me

 How can I bite the hand that feeds the strangers all around me

 Never really knowing anyone